kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

        ```shell
        sudo nano sentinelone_linux_agent_install.sh
        ```
-    10. Open up the `SentinelOne` web management console and verify the machine joined the Sentinels endpoint list, check the image below:
+    10. Open up the **SentinelOne** web management console and verify the machine joined the Sentinels endpoint list, check the image below:
         ![](./img/sentinels_endpoints.png)
 23. Repeat steps 1 - 21 above for every MariaDB server node created.
-24. Jump to step 5 in the  `MariaDB Server Node and Cluster Setup` section.
+24. Jump to step 5 in the [MariaDB Server Node Main Content Setup](#mariadb-server-node-main-content-setup) section.
 ___

-## Deploy Galera Cluster
+## Galera Cluster Setup
+___
 Start the Galera Cluster by bootstrapping a server node, which makes the node the primary component from which the other nodes in the cluster can sync.
 The MariaDB service will be stopped on every node that is created until the cluster is initialized on one of the nodes.
 The initialization of the cluster can technically be started on any server node available but typically the start of the cluster will be initialized from the first node (`mdb-01`).